Modified gravity in a viscous and non-isotropic background: Preliminary

-where, the metric function, A, B, C, being the function of time, t, only.
+where the metric function, $A, B, C$, are functions of time, $t$, only.
 This model is an anisotropic generalization of the Friedmann model with Euclidean spatial geometry.
-Where, the expansion factors, $A$, $B$, $C$, determined via Einstein equation.
-At the moment, we shall restrict ourselves to the Kasner form of the metric as:
+The expansion factors, $A$, $B$, $C$, are determined via Einstein's equation.
+In this work, we shall restrict ourselves to the Kasner form of the metric as: